Dallas-Fort Worth Child Custody Lawyers

 - Are there any acts or omissions by the parent that merit consideration?

-These are not the only factors the court will use to determine child custody cases, and it is important to speak with a lawyer who has firsthand experience handling child custody cases in the courtroom.
-With the experience of thousands of family law cases, you can feel confident working with the lawyers of Marx, Altman, & Johnson.
+These are not the only factors the court will use to determine child custody cases.
+It is important to speak with a custody lawyer who has firsthand experience handling child custody cases in the courtroom.
+With the experience of thousands of family law cases, you can feel confident working with the lawyers of Marx, Altman & Johnson.

-As with any professional, it is essential to work with a legal team with experience in the exact area of your case.
-It is vital to work with a legal professional who knows how to navigate divorce law, child custody, and child support in Fort Worth and Dallas.
+As with any professionals, it is essential to work with a legal team with experience in the exact area of your case.
+It is vital to work with a Fort Worth family law attorney who knows how to navigate divorce law, child custody, and child support in Fort Worth and Dallas.

-Contact Marx, Altman, & Johnson with your questions, concerns, or issues regarding child support, child custody, visitation, and all other family law issues in Fort Worth, Dallas, and surrounding areas.
+Contact Marx, Altman & Johnson online or at (817) 442-6182 with your questions, concerns, or issues regarding child support, child custody, visitation, and all other family law issues in Tarrant County and surrounding areas.